kagam1nonly/data-structures-algorithm-using-java/README.md

 ## Queue
 A queue is a linear data structure that follows the First-In, First-Out (FIFO) principle, meaning that the first element added to the queue is the first one to be removed.
 It supports two main operations: enqueue, which adds an element to the back of the queue, and dequeue, which removes the front element from the queue.
 Queues are commonly used in algorithms involving breadth-first search, task scheduling, and asynchronous processing.

+## Selection Sort
+Selection Sort is a simple sorting algorithm that repeatedly selects the minimum element from the unsorted portion of the array and swaps it with the first unsorted element.
+It has a time complexity of O(n^2) and is inefficient for large datasets.

+## Insertion Sort
+Insertion Sort is a simple sorting algorithm that builds the final sorted array one element at a time.
+It iterates through the array, moving each element to its correct position relative to the elements before it.
+It has a time complexity of O(n^2) and is efficient for small datasets or nearly sorted arrays.

+## Linear Search
+Linear Search is a search algorithm that iterates through a collection one element at a time to find a target element.
+It has a time complexity of O(n) and is suitable for small to medium-sized datasets, but inefficient for large datasets.

+## Recursion
+The Recursion class demonstrates various examples of recursive algorithms, including factorial calculation, string reversal, and a simple walk simulation.

 ## Contribution

 Contributions to this documentation are welcome!
 If you have improvements, corrections, or additional examples to add, please feel free to submit a pull request.

+Credits to My Java Sensei BroCode.